 Mentors are an important resource for the new physical therapist (PT).
-After you graduate with your Doctor of Physical Therapy (DPT) degree, a mentor can guide you as you launch your career, helping you hone your clinical skills, design creative treatment plans, and solve complex client problems.
-Your mentor will give you the inside scoop on how things work in the field and will teach you new perspectives on client care.
-They may even be able to advise you on starting your own PT practice.
+After you graduate with your Doctor of Physical Therapy (DPT) degree, a mentor can guide you as you launch your career, helping you hone your clinical skills, design creative treatment plans, and solve complex patient problems.
+A good mentor will give you the inside scoop on how things work in the field and will teach you new perspectives on patient care.
+They may even be able to advise you on the steps to starting your own physical therapy practice.

-Before you start looking for potential mentors, it may help to ask yourself, “Who are some of the dreamers and leaders I admire in the world of physical therapy”?
+Before you start looking into the potential ohysical therapy mentors, it may help to ask yourself, “Who are some of the dreamers and leaders I admire in the world of physical therapy”?
 “What inspires me about their career path and professional values?”
 Consider:

 - Professional colleagues.
 If a PT’s treatment philosophy or attitude lights a fire within you, follow that impulse.
-Approach them, or PTs like them, to be your mentor.
+Approach them, or an experienced therapist like them, to be your mentor.

 - Professors.
-If you had a professor in PT school who inspired you, you might ask them if they are willing to be your mentor.
+If you had a professor in your PT program that inspired you, you might ask them if they are willing to be your mentor.
 You will already have a level of comfort with and respect for them.
 However, if they are unfamiliar with how mentorship works, you will need to work together to make sure you’re getting the support you need.

 Choosing your own independent mentor has some advantages over receiving an assigned mentor at your job.
 You can be more assured of a good fit, and you can guide the relationship to get what you need.
 An independent mentor can help you make good networking connections and get your foot in the door.
 They can also be a sounding board for you to discuss any frustrations you might have within a safe environment.

-It may take some networking to find that person.
-Ask your classmates and colleagues for referrals, and make yourself visible in places where other PTs go.
+It may take some networking to find a good mentor fit.
+Ask other PT students and colleagues you know for referrals, and make yourself visible in places where other PTs go.
 Join a professional association and create a presence for yourself in PT social media groups.
 Open yourself up to new ideas to expand your possibilities.

 Joining a PT Mentorship Program